-Hearing implants are one of the most effective ways to restore a sense of hearing for someone with significant sensorineural hearing loss.
+Hearing implants are one of the most effective ways to help restore a sense of hearing for someone with significant sensorineural hearing loss.
 However, the result is always different for each recipient.
 It takes time for someone’s ears to adjust to the new sound stimulation from the hearing implant, and for the brain to learn what these sounds and sensations mean.
 And, each person’s cochlea is different which means it may receive the implant’s signals differently.

 There are lots of different factors which influence how much benefit a hearing implant can provide to someone who receives one as an adult.
 In this post, we will look at the six ways that your hearing history before an implant could influence your experience with the hearing implant later on.